Newton Hub news and information

 Newton home learning

-As part of our home learning we like to focus on core skills of reading, timestables and spellings.
+As part of our home learning we like to focus on core skills of reading, timestables, arithmetic spellings.

 Reading: Reading is vital to the development of children's writing, vocabulary and oral fluency.
 For that reason, all children should read at least a page a day 5 times a week.
 This might be from their levelled reading books which they bring home from school or you may, of course, use an alternative book from home.
 We will collect the children's reading records each week on a Friday and, at the end of term, the children receive a certificate for their reading of they have read for 5 times a week consistenly.
 This will be presented to them during achievement assembly.